hanimalik/ISAT252/README.md

 ## Hani Malik's Personal Website

 Welcome to my personal website!
 My name is Hani Malik, an ISAT major at JMU.
 I created this website for a couple of reasons.
 One to test and see how well I can use GitHub Pages, and two, because I had to for an assignment.
-Read below to learn more about me and browse my website! '''hani
+Read below to learn more about me and browse my website!

 ### Who am I/Where am I from?